Land Stewardship as Spiritual Practice

 Shikantaza is a Zen meditation practice that involves sitting upright and focusing on being present and aware.The term is Japanese for "just sitting".
 This is the foundation of the spiritual practice.

 The Sanctuary offers a work trade program for Work -Study Apprentices.
 Room, board, and a practice place for cultivating a personal and communal spiritual tradition of connection with land is offered in exchange for work in the areas of land stewardship.
-Shared living quarters offers enhanced exposure and practice with community living and co-regulation.
+Shared living quarters offers enhanced exposure and practice with community living.

-Spiritual practice extends into the apprenticeship experience well beyond the formal sitting meditation and service periods, and is laden with ceremony.
-Individual work teams mark the beginning of their work day at 9am with a ceremony that includes the lighting of incense, the chant of prayer for selfless service followed by a brief spiritual reading.
+Spiritual practice extends into the apprenticeship experience well beyond the formal sitting meditation and service periods.
+Individual work teams mark the beginning of their work day with a ceremony that includes the lighting of incense, the chant of prayer for selfless service followed by a brief spiritual reading.
 Thus follows a team meeting, planning for the day and individual assignments.
 During the workday, Noble Silence is observed.